tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 Note also that ImportedIdentity.context is visible in cleartext on the wire as part of the PSK identity.
-Unless otherwise protected by a mechanism such as TLS Encrypted ClientHello {{?I-D.ietf-tls-esni}}, applications SHOULD not put sensitive information in this field.
+Unless otherwise protected by a mechanism such as TLS Encrypted ClientHello {{?ECH=I-D.ietf-tls-esni}}, applications SHOULD not put sensitive information in this field.

 # IANA Considerations {#IANA}